runtimeverification/iele-semantics/iele-gas.md

 For example, `revert`, `ret`, `call`, `staticcall`, `create`, and `copycreate` each invoke `#registerDelta` directly as part of the process of returning from a contract.
 For information on how these are used, refer to the usages in `iele.md`.

+For `revert` there is some memory change associated with changing the caller's registers, but that is handled in `iele.md`.

 ```{.k .uiuck .rvk}
     rule #memory [ br _           ] => .